david4eva/formsync-salesforce-integration/README.md

 # 📄 FormSync — Smart Feedback Automation for Salesforce

-**FormSync** is a custom feedback automation solution that connects Salesforce with Google Forms and Google Apps Script.
+**FormSync** is a custom feedback automation solution that connects Salesforce with Google Forms via Google Apps Script.
 It enables organizations to send automated survey links to customers when cases are resolved — and seamlessly saves survey responses in Salesforce.
 <img width="1920" height="1080" alt="FormSync Project (1)" src="https://github.com/user-attachments/assets/cc6f0345-45bb-47f2-a697-5aefce2149c4" />

 ---